DON’T MISS

 While the religious aspects of the day are not widely observed outside of Ireland, parades, festivals and events at Irish pubs are common in Germany, and the day is truly special for the Irish community in the federal republic.

-Unlike in Ireland, St Patrick’s day is not a national holiday in Germany, but many Irish people across the country still celebrate the day, even if it’s just with a beer after work
+Unlike in Ireland, St Patrick’s Day is not a national holiday in Germany, but many Irish people across the country still celebrate the day, even if it’s just with a beer or Guinness after work.

 St Patrick's Day traditions